thaikoushik/xandr-assessment/README.md

 Getting Started
 ------------
-This project hosted the below endoints -
+This project hosted the below endoints
-		1. /save(POST) - pass ane employee object with parameters (name, dob, role, salary, joindate) to save an employee
+- /save(POST) - pass ane employee object with parameters (name, dob, role, salary, joindate) to save an employee
-		2. /getallemployees(GET) - Use this route to get all the employees from the DB
+- /getallemployees(GET) - Use this route to get all the employees from the DB
-		3. /updatesalary/<empid>(PUT) - Use this route to update an employee salary by 5%, pass employee id in URL
+- /updatesalary/<empid>(PUT) - Use this route to update an employee salary by 5%, pass employee id in URL
-		4. /getemployee/<empid> (GET) - Use this route to get employee info using employee id"""
+- /getemployee/<empid> (GET) - Use this route to get employee info using employee id

 Sample Employee object:
 ````